Ankur02Sarkar/FakeStore/README.md

 # FakeStore

 This project is a single-page application (SPA) built with SvelteKit, Tailwind CSS, and TypeScript.
-It displays a list of products fetched from the Fake Store API, allows users to view product details, filter products by category and price range, and add products to a shopping cart with real-time updates and notifications.
+It displays a list of products fetched from the Fake Store API, allows users to view fake ecommerce products details.
+The Project includes filtering products by category and price range, and add products to a shopping cart with real-time updates and notifications.

 ## Features

 - Display products in grid or list format with relevant information (e.g., name, price, image).
 - Toggle between grid and list view.
-- Show 2 items per row in grid mode.
 - Infinite scrolling with skeleton loader animation for new items.
 - Filter products by categories and price range.
 - Real-time cart updates with item addition and removal.
 - Cart page with functionality to increase/decrease item quantity and remove items.
 - Notifications for adding products to the cart.
-- Seamless navigation to the cart page without reloading.

 ## Tech Stack